-Spread 2 tablespoons tomato paste evenly over the parchment paper in the bottom of the prepared loaf pan.
-Put the seitan mixture on top of the tomato paste layer.
-Firmly press the seitan mixture into the pan.
+Spread the remaining 2 tablespoons tomato paste evenly over the parchment paper in the bottom of the prepared loaf pan.
+Spoon the seitan mixture on top of the tomato paste layer and firmly press the seitan mixture into the pan.
 Fold the excess parchment paper over the top of the loaf and gently press down.
 This will keep the loaf moist while baking and help the loaf to hold together.

 Bake the loaf for 30 minutes.
 Remove the loaf from the oven and peel back the parchment paper that is covering the top of the loaf.
 Place the loaf back in the oven for 30 minutes.
 Loosely tent some foil over the loaf and bake for 15 to 20 minutes, or until the loaf is slightly golden in color and almost firm to the touch.
 Put the pan on a wire rack and let cool for 5 minutes.

 Turn the loaf onto a serving platter and carefully peel off the parchment paper.
 Cool for 5 to 15 minutes.
 Cut the loaf into thick slices, using a serrated bread knife and wiping the knife clean after cutting each slice.
 Serve topped with Tomato-Mushroom Gravy.